£11,695 - £20,245 Price range

 Interior quality is unfortunately a minor concern, though, with some reviews highlighting low quality, scratchy plastics in places.
 However, they generally concede that these are mere blights on the Jazz’s interior in general, and durability should at least be a given.

-Reviews say that – while the Jazz handles competently enough – it’s not a car designed with dynamics in mind.
+Reviews say that, while the Jazz handles competently enough, it’s not a car designed with dynamics in mind.
 That’s not to say that it’s hopeless, though – many reviewers simply state that it’s not quite as sharp as it could be.
+The steering is at least nice and light for around town use and the driving position is good and gives a clear view of the road ahead.

-Similarly, some concerns are raised over the suspension setup – with many criticising the Jazz’s ride for being a little on the firm side.
-Many reviews mentioned that CVT gearbox-equipped models are a little on the noisy side, too.
+Similarly, some concerns are raised over the suspension setup, with many criticising the Jazz’s ride for being a little on the firm side.
+“CVT” (in this case effectively a seven speed auto) gearbox-equipped models are a little noisy side, too – in fact there’s quite a lot of wind and road noise at motorway speeds in the Jazz in general.

 Running costs are low throughout, with the 1.2 hitting 53mpg, and the 1.4 not far behind.
 Cheapest of all to run is the Hybrid which manages 62.8mpg, but with a CO2 figure of 104g/km it just misses out on both free road tax and Congestion Charge exemption which is a shame.

-The automatic gearbox available – a CVT – is only available on 1.4 models, and is a £1000 premium.
-Hybrid has the same CVT, but is more expensive still.
+The automatic gearbox option – a CVT – is only available on 1.4 models, and is a £1000 premium.
+Hybrid has the same CVT, but is more expensive still – at over £17,000 it’s undercut by small diesel engined rivals like the Ford Fiesta Econetic and Citroen DS3 99g, both of which are free to tax.

 Sound like your kind of car?